 No data shall be sent with the connection.
-The sin_addr field of the struct sockaddr_in pointed to by sndcall->addr.buf may contain a valid TCP/IP address or it may contain the INADDR_ANY or INADDR_BROADCAST pseudo-addresses.
-If INADDR_ANY is used, the transport provider shall select an arbitrary valid unused local address.
-If INADDR_BROADCAST is specified as the address and filled in with a sockaddr_in structure.
+The sin_addr field of the struct sockaddr_in pointed to by sndcall->addr.buf may contain a valid TCP/IP address.
+If rcvcall is not NULL, then the buffer identified by rcvcall->addr.buf shall be filled in with a sockaddr_in structure.